rancher/rancher-docs/docs/reference-guides/rancher-cluster-tools.md

 Rancher can run a security scan to check whether Kubernetes is deployed according to security best practices as defined in the CIS Kubernetes Benchmark.

-For more information, refer to the CIS scan documentation [here.](../how-to-guides/advanced-user-guides/cis-scan-guides/cis-scan-guides.md)
+For more information, refer to the Compliance scan documentation [here.](../how-to-guides/advanced-user-guides/compliance-scan-guides/compliance-scan-guides.md)